vaclavholusa/Docs.cs-cz/aspnetcore/data/ef-rp/migrations.md

 ------

-## <a name="create-an-initial-migration-and-update-the-db"></a>Vytváření počáteční migrace a aktualizaci databáze
+## <a name="create-an-initial-migration-and-update-the-db"></a>Vytvoření počáteční migraci a aktualizaci databáze

-Sestavte projekt a vytvořte první migrace.
+Sestavte projekt a vytvořit první migraci.

 # <a name="visual-studiotabvisual-studio"></a>[Visual Studio](#tab/visual-studio)